LaifsV1/YUP/README.md

     (load "<path>/yup-mode.el")
     (add-to-list 'auto-mode-alist '("\\.proof$" . yup-mode))

+To use the vim mode, add `yup-detect.vim` to the `~/.vim/ftdetect/` directory (you will need to create this directory if it doesn't already exist).
+Then add `yup.vim` to the `~/.vim/syntax/` directory (again, you will need to create directory this if it doesn't exist).
+Finally, make sure you have the line `syntax on` in your `~/.vimrc` file.

 **Warning:** Given the way notepad++ modes are created, I recommend using the emacs mode over the notepad++ as the notepad++ mode might not be accurate.